 How did we get here?

-In November 2022 you played your part and completed the Glengavel Playground survey; we asked questions about how the space is used, so we can understand more about the needs and wants of your community.
+In late 2022 you played your part and completed the Lagden Park survey; we asked questions about how the space is used, so we can understand more about the needs and wants of your community.
 You shared what you love about the space, and what you would change.
-We analysed the information you submitted via the online and paper surveys plus the brilliant hand-drawn design ideas and your feedback at the drop-in session.
+We analysed the information you submitted via the online and paper surveys.

 The swing set at Lagden Park on Lagden St is coming to the end of its life so we are making plans to replace it.